-Members of staff are available to assist you and your daughter in making good selections.
+Members of staff have been and will continue to assist you and your daughter in making good selections.
 Their advice is invaluable, as most have had experience assisting families in their choices over many years.
-SET Planning and the Careers Week have been developed to support the student's decision making.
+The SET Planning and Career Avenue processes have also supported all students' decision making.